ted-ncg/labs/12-call-remote-api.md

             "converted": 76.83
           }
           ```
    * Create a POJO that represents the returned JSON called `ConvertedCurrency`.
-The *properties* for your POJO must *match* the JSON names.
+     The *properties* for your POJO must *match* the JSON names, i.e., it will have 2 properties for the currency and the converted result.

    * Extract the `converted` value and return it as an `int` (you can just cast it or use the `intValue()`).